Taylor Regan: Adelaide United

 After a successful season in Malaysia, Regan returned to Australia after signing a contract with Adelaide United as an injury replacement for Jordan Elsey.
 In March 2017, after 10 appearances in all competitions, Regan signed a two-year contract extension with Adelaide United.
 With his physical style Regan became adored by Reds fans and helped the club win the 2018 FFA cup.

-Selangor F.C
+Selangor

-On 11 January 2019, Regan return to Malaysia and signed for Selangor F.C. on a one-year contract.
-With a 3rd place finish in the Super League and a brilliant Cup run, Regan signed a 1 year extension with the club at the end of the 2019 season, which saw him become captain for 2020.
+On 11 January 2019, Regan return to Malaysia and signed for Selangor on a one-year contract.
+With a 3rd-place finish in the Super League and a brilliant Cup run, Regan signed a one-year extension with the club at the end of the 2019 season, which saw him become captain for 2020.

 Sarawak United

-In 2021, Regan signed for Malaysia Premier League side Sarawak United on a 2 year deal.
-However due to financial issues facing the club, Captain Regan terminated in December 2021 and returned to Australia.
+In 2021, Regan signed for Malaysia Premier League side Sarawak United on a two-year deal.
+However, due to financial issues facing the club, Captain Regan terminated in December 2021 and returned to Australia.